chreniuc/namesilo_ddns/README.md

 (you may also try other DNS server at Namesilo, e.g. `ns2.dnsowl.com`， `ns3.dnsowl.com` )

 The result should show updated DNS record with your current public IP address.
-(Note: DNS record update need time to propagate to other DNS server, so if your check against other DNS server you may not see the update right away.)
+(Note: DNS record update need time to propagate to other DNS server, so if your check against other DNS server you may not see the update right away.
+Also, namesilo updates its DNS servers each 15 minutes, so it might not propagate right away.)